Diksha-Rathi/diksha-rathi.github.io/_posts/2017-08-27-Installing-VS-Code-on-MACOS.markdown

 ![VS-13](https://raw.githubusercontent.com/Diksha-Rathi/diksha-rathi.github.io/master/static/images/blog/install-vscode/VSCode-13.png)

-I hope you enjoyed reading the blog post and this helps in setting you Visual Studio Code on your machine.
-Visual Studio is absolutely the best compiler I enjoy using every day.
+I hope you enjoyed reading the blog post and this helped in setting the Visual Studio Code on your machine.
+Visual Studio is absolutely the best compiler that I enjoy using every day.

 Happy coding! :)